DEVDEER/Assessment/README.md

 Read the information in the link of the task you choose.
 Follow the instructions there.
 You've got 90 minutes overall time to finish the task.

+## 📈 Presentation

+Please prepare yourself for a short presentation (10 min.) at the end of the day.
+The main topics are:

+- Highlights
+- What went good?
+- What would you improve with more time?

 ## 🔗 Links

 - [UI Mockup](https://www.figma.com/file/z88cvSEgBbHvQPHdXpuuLo/Azubi-%7C-Shopping-List?node-id=0%3A1)